chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 ## Add more Nodes In AWS Deployment with Chef Managed Database

-In this section, we will see how to add more nodes to the AWS deployment for Chef managed database.
+In this section, we will see how to add more nodes to the AWS deployment for the Chef managed database.

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 When you run the command, it needs the count of the nodes you want to add as an argument.
 For example,